arthur-e/flux-client/README.md

 When built, `flux-client` can be deployed by simpling placing it in a web-accessible directory.

-**On GNU/Linux systems running Apache,** place the build directory into:
+On **GNU/Linux systems running Apache**, place the build directory into:

     /var/www/

-**On Mac OS X systems running Apache,** place the build directory into:
+On **Mac OS X systems running Apache**, place the build directory into:

     /Libary/WebServer/Documents/